k3ap/Storzi/README.md

 source venv/bin/activate # On Linux and macOS
 ```

-If you are using editor like Visual Studio Code or PyCharm, you may instead
+If you are using an editor like Visual Studio Code or PyCharm, you may instead
 create and activate your virtual environment using editor functionalities.

 Then, install the required dependencies: